davidchazanas/GourmetGame/README.md

 The classes "Prompt" and "CenteredMessageBox" were created to ensure the dialogs are prompted in the position desired, which is: centered at the parent with a AutoSize property.

+In my implementation, both questions like "is it sweet?" and guessess "is it lasagna?" are treated as the same structure.
+Only difference is the guessess don't have follow up questions, so a Yes means victory and a no means we need to ask the user for a new answer, and for a question that makes it differ from the current answer.

 **Running the project**